 Macronutrient ratio: Calories from carbs (4%), protein (24%), fat (73%).

 Serve with "zoodles":

 - 4 medium zucchini (one per serving), sliced using a julienne peeler or vegetable spiralizer (800 g/ 1.8 lb/ 28.2 oz)

 Note: When looking for ingredients, try to get them in their most natural form (organic, without unnecessary additives).

 - If you're using frozen meat, keep it outside the fridge to slowly defrost.

-- Place the meat in a sauce pan greased with ghee and cook until browned from all sides while stirring frequently.
-This may take 5-8 minutes.
-Keep some ghee for later.
+- Place the meat in a hot pan greased with ghee (keep some ghee for cooking zoodles) and cook for 5-8 minutes or until browned from all sides.

-- Add red pesto and freshly chopped parsley and keep on low heat.
+- Add red pesto, freshly chopped parsley, salt and cook on medium heat for 3-5 more minutes.
 When done take off the heat and transfer into a bowl.